I’ve noticed a lot of burnt out and/or late-diagnosed autistic adults estranging their parents, and I’ve some theories on why this is happening.

 First and foremost, autistic masking is a form of trauma.
 Burnout is theorized to be a form of post-traumatic stress disorder (PTSD), which puts a person’s trauma front and center.

-Oftentimes, adults confront their parents with that trauma and are dismissed or invalidated because the parents don’t like what they hear.
+Oftentimes, adults confront their parents with that trauma and are dismissed or invalidated because the parents don’t like what they hear or are told.
 No one wants to hear or know they were a villain in someone else’s life, let alone their children’s lives.

-Secure parents will accept that they have caused trauma in their child’s life, while insecurely attached parents will reject any trauma happened.
+Secure parents will accept that they have caused trauma in their child’s life, while insecurely attached parents will reject any trauma happened or be confused and wonder what they did wrong.

 I didn’t understand this until I began learning about attachment styles.